Double Room - $2,260 (member); $2,490 (nonmember)

 Presenter: Matthew Brink, Assistant Executive Director, NACE

-Using the results from the Leader Practices Inventory 360 assessment, participants will analyze frequency of leadership behaviors as perceived by colleagues, staff, and supervisors and describe how frequency of leadership behaviors contribute to gaining organizational and staff buy-in.
+Using the results from the Leader Practices Inventory 360 assessment, participants will analyze frequency of leadership behaviors as perceived by colleagues, staff, and supervisors, and describe how frequency of leadership behaviors contributes to gaining organizational and staff buy-in.
 Participants will draw a correlation between personal values and leadership philosophy to construct an action plan for continued professional development.

 Presenter: Erin DeStefanis, Director, Professional Development, NACE

 Like many practitioners, you may find yourself faced with increasing demands and deliverables.
 The key to meeting those demands is through strategic management and planning.
 Attendees will explore the strategic planning process and develop an understanding of core components necessary to increase organizational effectiveness and success using a collaborative leadership approach.
 Attendees will develop a strategic framework that will identify current organizational issues, including barriers to the process, and learn methods to overcome obstacles.

 Following this session, you will be able to: